-In [72] Akka and Warad define the super magic strength of a graph G, sms(G) as the minimum of all magic constants c(f) where the minimum is taken over all super magic labeling f of G if there exist at least one such super magic labeling.
-They determine the super magic strength of paths, cycles, wheels, stars, bistars, P_n^2 , $< K{1,n} : 2 >$ (the graph obtained by joining the centers of two copies of $K{1,n}$ by a path of length 2), and $(2n+1)P_2$.
+In [87] Akka and Warad define the super magic strength of a graph G, sms(G) as the minimum of all magic constants c(f) where the minimum is taken over all super magic labeling f of G if there exist at least one such super magic labeling.
+They determine the super magic strength of paths, cycles, wheels, stars, bistars, P_n^2 , $K{1,n}: 2 > ($ the graph obtained by joining the centers of two copies of $K{1,n}$ by a path of length 2), and $(2n+1)P_2$.

 A Halin graph ia a planar 3-connected graphs that consist of a tree and a cycle connecting the end vertices of the tree.
 Let G be a (p,q)-graph in which the edges are labeled $k, k+1, \ldots, k+q-1$, where $k \geq 0$.
-In [1047] Lee, Su, and Wang define a graph with p vertices to be k-edge-magic for every vertex v the sum of the labels of the incident edges at v are constant modulo p.
+In [1230] Lee, Su, and Wang define a graph with p vertices to be k-edge-magic for every vertex v the sum of the labels of the incident edges at v are constant modulo p.
 They investigate some classes of Halin graphs that are k-edge-magic.
-Lee, Su, and Wang [1049] investigated some classes of cubic graphs that are k-edge-magic and provided a counterexample to a conjecture that any cubic graph of order $p \equiv 2 \pmod{4}$ is k-edge-magic for all k.
+Lee, Su, and Wang [1232] investigated some classes of cubic graphs that are k-edge-magic and provided a counterexample to a conjecture that any cubic graph of order $p \equiv 2 \pmod{4}$ is k-edge-magic for all k.
+Shiu and Lau [1812] gave some necessary conditions for families of wheels with certain spokes missing to admit k-edge-magic labelings.